ftaheri/softwareDesign/README.md

 Building a metamodel for a proposed domain-specific language, instatiate from it to make a model, implement validation constraints, and finally transform it to a text file.

+Further information can be found in the [report file](./SoftwareDesignReport.pdf).